Ohio Railroad Cancer Lawyer

 Once a worker is able to connect their cancer diagnosis to their time spent on the job, they are able to pursue a claim for compensation.
 However, railroad employees must take a different legal path than many other workers.
 Normally, workers are protected through the use of workers’ compensation insurance policies.
 The railroad industry is exempt from workers’ compensation schemes.

-Instead, the Federal Employers Liability Act, or FELA, grants workers the ability to sue their employers in state or federal courts.
+The Federal Employers Liability Act, or FELA, grants workers the ability to sue their employers in state or federal courts.
 To prevail in these claims, a worker must prove that their employer was negligent in allowing exposure to these toxic substances.
 A skilled Ohio railroad cancer attorney could help to meet this legal burden.

 An attorney could also help to pursue a claim for its proper value.
 While most non-railroad workers get workers compensation payments regardless of negligence on the part of the employer, they usually don’t receive damages for pain and suffering.
 Railroad workers can.
 Most personal injury claims contain three categories of damages, and railroad cancer claims are no different.
 A plaintiff can demand damages for: